-Audrey Zofchak anticipates completion of her MFA at Wayne State University in May of 2018.
-She also holds a B.A. in Film and Video from Grand Valley State University and an Associate of Fine Arts from Oakland Community College.
+Audrey Zofchak earned an MFA (2018) from Wayne State University.
+She also holds a B.A. in Film Production from Grand Valley State University and an Associate of Fine Arts from Oakland Community College.
 While at WSU, she has been the recipient of the Wayne State University Sesquicentennial Anniversary Art Project Award, Graduate Professional Scholarship and Graduate Teaching Assistantship.

 Statement of Professional Interest

 "The more I have studied art the more I have become discouraged by the lack of class diversity in the arts.
 The current elitist culture of the arts sphere has an unhealthy dependency on codified social networks and disguised, class-based borders thus operating in direct opposition to fostering a broad spectrum of ideas and values.